Hot and Cold- This is How To Reply to His Mixed Signals!

 Mixed signals number five: no message at all

 Message number five is a tricky one to respond to.
-There’s no message at all- just a bunch of tumbleweeds.
+There’s no message at all-just a bunch of tumbleweeds.
 He has not said anything to you for a couple of days, and you are starting to panic about that.
-So when you’re in the zone, and you’re starting to feel concerned and preoccupied that he hasn’t actually made any plans with you for a little while, what I would advise you to do is one of two things.
+So when you’re in the zone, and you’re starting to feel concerned and preoccupied that he hasn’t made any plans with you for a little while, what I would advise you to do is one of two things.

 First of all, I wouldn’t assume that his lack of message is because of something you’ve done.
 Before we know a person well, there could be so many reasons why someone isn’t maintaining super regular contact.
 Something could have happened in his life that you don’t know about.
 He could not be that much of a messenger.
-He could be sat there on the other side of things worried that he’s gonna put you off.
+He could be sitting there on the other side of things worried that he’s gonna put you off.
 Or that he’s smothering you by messaging too often.

 So to begin with suspending judgement.
 Don’t immediately jump to the conclusion that this is a sign that he is not interested in you.
-You may want to wait it out and go on and enjoy the rest of your life and not put too much importance about why he hasn’t messaged you in a while.
+You may want to wait it out and go on and enjoy the rest of your life and not put too much importance on why he hasn’t messaged you in a while.

-The second thing you might want to think about is, is this suitable for you?
+The second thing you might want to think about is, is this suitable for you.
 Is this in line with how you want to date?
-Does this fit with how you like to message people?
-If you’re someone who likes a bit more communication.
+Does this fit with how you like to message people if you’re someone who likes a bit more communication?
 If you’re looking for something a bit more serious, and that’s important to you, this might start to signal that they might not able to give you the level of relationship that you want.

 If you do reach out, don’t reach out in a blaming way, keep it casual.
 This will show that you haven’t taken the lack of contact to mean that he’s not interested or there’s something wrong with you.
-In fact, you’re coming from a position where you seem much more secure.
+You’re coming from a position where you seem much more secure.
 See what happens instead and give it a little bit more time.
 As difficult as that is.